cspiel/synthslant/README.md

 #  SynthSlant &ndash; Synthetic slanting of glyphs

-Package `synthslant` slants short pieces of text to the right or to the left.
+LaTeX package `synthslant` slants short pieces of text to the right or to the left.

 ##  Installation